SffeeRoro233/AXION/README.md

 - Current version: `lnx-v1.0.0`
 - Tested on Omarchy
-- Should work on most desktop Linux distributions
+- Should work on most Linux distributions
 - Compatibility with every distribution has not yet been individually verified

 ## macOS